 Go for deep navy blue pants with a youthfully tailored brown blazer which is a classic combination, visually appealing, and perfect for a quasi-formal event.
 If you want to play with different fabrics, combine a tweed blazer with denim jeans which is an attractive option.

-You could pair these with a soft blue shirt, printed ties, traditionally patterned scarves and finish the look with dark brown Oxford, Brogue, or Chelsea boots for a sophisticated, refined attire.
+You could pair these with a soft blue shirt, printed ties, and traditionally patterned scarves and finish the look with dark brown Oxford, Brogue, or Chelsea boots for a sophisticated, refined attire.

 Colored Blazer + White Trousers